logic-and-learning-lab/Popper/README.md

 Popper is an anytime algorithm.
 By default, it shows intermediate solutions.
-For instance, running the command `python popper.py examples/dropk` produces the output:
+For instance, the command `python popper.py examples/dropk` produces:

 ```prolog
 08:08:54 Num. pos examples: 10